mage-os/mage-os-website/src/pages/get-involved.md

 Each Monday at 4pm CET (10am EST), the content committee goes over progress and next steps for creating an informational site about Magento Open Source.
 Join the [Google Meet](https://meet.google.com/yiw-vfsk-dsm) at the scheduled time, or contact John Hughes in Discord to be added to the calendar event.

 #### Technical Meeting
 Each Tuesday at 3pm CET (9am EST), contributors meet to discuss the technical progress of the Mage-OS distribution.
-Join the [Google Meet](https://meet.google.com/hsj-rbtz-njw) at the scheduled time, or contact Vinai in Discord to be added to the calendar event.
+Join the [Dicord Meeting Room](https://discordapp.com/channels/893449664093904936/900634980571557948) at the scheduled time, or contact Vinai in Discord to be added to the calendar event.